-Though there are plenty of great hotels in London, sometimes it’s the home comforts we’re after.
-From luxury lofts to low-key family pads, Culture Trip has the lowdown on the best Airbnbs in London.
+Though there are plenty of great hotels in London, sometimes it’s the home comforts travellers want.
+From luxury lofts to low-key family pads, Culture Trip has the low-down on the best Airbnbs in London.

 Comfy artist’s home

 This comfy artist’s home in Camden features various trinkets | Courtesy of Tessa / Airbnb

 This one-of-a-kind home is a favourite of travellers, and it’s easy to see why.
 Tessa – the owner who shares the space – has decorated it with her own artwork and a collection of beautifully preserved family heirlooms and trinkets from her travels around the world.
 The result is an impeccably designed space with a bohemian edge.
 It is a great option for solo travellers and couples as guests stay on a sofa bed in the lounge, but the room can sleep up to three.

 Two double bedrooms with off-street parking, Belsize Park